logo

 When To Call the Veterinarian

-If your dog starts showing more severe symptoms of heat stroke, you should call your vet while you administer first aid.
-Dogs who are stumbling, disoriented, or unable to stand need immediate veterinary care.
+If your dog shows more severe signs, call your vet while you give first aid.
+A dog that's stumbling, disoriented, or unable to stand needs immediate veterinary care.

-If you caught heat stroke early and your dog seems to be recovering, you may not need to rush right over to the vet's office, but you should still give them a call.
-Sometimes even mild heat stroke can cause internal damage or other lingering problems, so your veterinarian may want to examine your dog.
+If you caught it early and your dog seems to be bouncing back, you may not need to rush in, but still call your vet.
+Even mild heat stroke can cause internal damage or lingering problems, and your vet may want to examine your dog to be safe.

 Veterinarian examines German shepherd dog Mordolff / Getty Images